altocodenl/tagaway/readme.md

 ### Todo alpha

 - Client
+   - Add window.onresize on canvas view.
+   - New font in email logo
    - New interface!
-      - tag1 (nn), tag2 (nn) above pictures
-      - Deselect vs select all
-      - Sort dropdown
-      - Select pictures
+      - Select pictures: shift
       - Edit pictures: rotate
       - Edit pictures: add tags (when entering non-existing tag, add text next to it to say "XX (new tag)")
       - Edit pictures: delete with confirm